 When restoring an incremental backup, specify the RESTORE subcommand and the backup identifier or name of the incremental backup that will be restored.
-For example:
+To view an example of restoring an incremental backup, see the EDB Postgres Backup and Recovery Reference Guide.